Value for Money 57%

 The Rond-Point – or the Ronnie – has a big pre-dinner party scene.
 But it goes off the boil early, and the action quickly migrates downhill.
 That’s why we hesitate to recommend this part of town as a base for party animals, because it’s a long, long walk back up again if you miss the bus or don’t want to pay for a taxi.

-But if money’s no object, the four-star Hotel Allodis is the place to stay.
-The interior design is conservative – but that’s a minor concern when set against the level of service, the size of the rooms, or the ski-in, ski-out location.
+If money’s no object, the four-star Allodis is the place to stay.
+The interior design is conservative – but that’s a minor concern when set against the level of service, the size of the rooms, and the ski-in ski-out location.
+“Convenient location for skiers, amazing restaurant with delicious food, attentive staff,” was one of the reports.
 The lounge and sun-deck are lovely, but the real piece de resistance is the state-of-the-art Clarins spa in the basement.

-Chalet Bartavelles is located adjacent to the Doron piste between Rond-Point and La Chaudanne.
-It is wood-panelled throughout, and houses a cinema, billiards room and has an outdoor hot tub.
+Chalet Bartvelles is located adjacent to the Doron piste between Rond-Point and La Chaudanne.
+It sleeps 10 to 12 and is wood-panelled throughout, with a cinema, billiards room and an outdoor hot tub.
+If you love a grand, retro style, this could be the place for you.
+A highlight is the binoculars provided for star-gazing on a clear night.

 Meribel Village is cute and quiet